 But that luxury goes away when you’re dealing with second-hand items.
 Because you’re usually making an arrangement with an individual, your credit card will be pretty useless.
 The transaction is often done in cold, hard cash, or via a bank transfer.
-That means if you’re buying a second-hand Rolex Submariner, for example, you’re probably expected to fork out several thousands of dollars.
-In cash.
+That means if you’re buying a second-hand Rolex Submariner, for example, you’re probably expected to fork out $20,000 and upwards… in cash.

-So some folks resort to taking out a personal loan to fund the watch purchase, or any other big ticket luxury item.
+So some folks resort to taking out a personal loan to fund their watch or COE car purchase, or any other big ticket luxury item.
 By choosing a loan with a 1 or 2 year tenure, you’re essentially purchasing the second-hand item on an instalment plan and paying a reasonable amount every month.
 This is a pretty decent idea, provided you can keep up with the payments on time.

 3. To go on a holiday!

-We’ve told you how to visit popular destination cities like Melbourne, Rome, London and Barcelona for a week on a budget of no more than $1,600.
-Going to Reykjavík, Iceland for less than $2,000 is actually a doable thing.
+We’ve told you how to visit popular destination cities like Melbourne, Rome, London and Barcelona for a week on a budget.
+Going to Reykjavík, Iceland is actually a doable thing.
 Sometimes, taking a more expensive trip is something you may want or need to do and some folks here have resorted to a personal loan to fund the trip.

 Again, this isn’t the worst thing you could do, but do remember to plan ahead for the payments and make sure you don’t take too long a tenure to pay off the loan.
 Last thing you want is to keep snowballing these loans every time you decide to take the grandma, the kids and 3 cousins to see the Eiffel Tower.